BorisDudkin/FinTech_Project_1_Investment_Advice/README.md

 2. `PyViz` is a Python visualization package that provides a single platform for accessing multiple visualization libraries.
 The visualization libraries used in this application are listed below: <br/>

    - [PyViz ](https://pyviz.org/) - for guidance on how to start visualization, interactive visualization, styles and layouts customization.
-   - [Bokeh](https://bokeh.org/) - is an open source vizualization library that allows developers to create interactive plots.
-   - [Holoviews](https://holoviews.org/) - is an open source vizualization library that allows developers to create interactive plots, designed to interact with tabular data.
    - [Plotly](https://plotly.com/) - is a library that allows developers to build interactive charts, tables and graphs from data.

 3. `SQLAlchemy` is an open-source SQL library for Python.
 It is designed to ease the communication between Python-based programs and databases"